OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Shared Preferences

-The [SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences "Shared Preferences") API is commonly used to permanently save small collections of key-value pairs.
-Data stored in a SharedPreferences object is written to a plain-text XML file.
-The SharedPreferences object can be declared world-readable (accessible to all apps) or private.
+The [`SharedPreferences`](https://developer.android.com/training/data-storage/shared-preferences "Shared Preferences") API is commonly used to permanently save small collections of key-value pairs.

-Misuse of the SharedPreferences API can often lead to exposure of sensitive data.
+Since Android 4.2 (API level 17) the `SharedPreferences` object can only be declared to be private (and not world-readable, i.e. accessible to all apps).
+However, since data stored in a `SharedPreferences` object is written to a plain-text XML file so its misuse can often lead to exposure of sensitive data.

 Consider the following example:

-Example for Kotlin:

 ```kotlin
 var sharedPref = getSharedPreferences("key", Context.MODE_PRIVATE)